-- An individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus or train station, airport, or camping ground; - ii.
-An individual or family living in a supervised publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations or by federal, state, or local government programs for low-income individuals); or - iii.
-An individual who is exiting an institution where he or she resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution.

-Literally homeless participants are eligible for Street Outreach, Emergency Shelter, and Rapid Re-Housing.

-Participant is at risk of homelessness, meaning an individual or family who:

-- 1. has an annual income below 30 percent of median family income for the area (as documented on Form ESG-IL); - 2. lacks sufficient, immediately available resources or support networks to prevent them from moving to an emergency shelter or another place described in paragraph (1) of the HUD "homeless" definition in §576.2; - 3.
-AND meets one of the following conditions: - A. Has moved because of economic reasons two or more times during the 60 days immediately preceding the application for homelessness prevention assistance; - B. Is living in the home of another because of economic hardship; - C. Has been notified in writing that their right to occupy their current housing or living situation will be terminated within 21 days after the date of application for assistance; - D. Lives in a hotel or motel and the cost of the hotel or motel stay is not paid by charitable organizations or by Federal, State, or local government programs for low-income individuals; - E. Lives in a single-room occupancy or efficiency apartment unit in which there reside more than two persons or lives in a larger housing unit in which there reside more than 1.5 persons reside per room, as defined by the U.S. Census Bureau; - F. Is exiting a publicly funded institution, or system of care (such as a health-care facility, a mental health facility, foster care or other youth facility, or correction program or institution); or - G. Otherwise lives in housing that has characteristics associated with instability and an increased risk of homelessness, as identified in the recipient's approved consolidated plan.
+Partic ipant Na ame: HMIS # Particip oant is li iterally homeless, meaning: An individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus or train station, airport, or camping ground; ii.
+An individual or family living in a supervised publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations or by federal, state, or local government programs for low-income individuals); or iii.
+An individual who is exiting an institution where he or she resided for 90 days or less and who resided i an emergency shelter or place not meant for human habitation immediately before entering that institution.
+Literal lly homeless participants are eligible for Street Outreach, Emergency Shelter, and Rapid Re-Housing.
+Particip oant is a at risk of homelessness, meaning an individual or family who: 2. lacks s emerg annual income below 30 percent of median family income for the area (as documented on Form ESG-IL) ufficient, immediately available resources or support networks to prevent them from moving to an ency shelter or another place described in paragraph (1) of the HUD "homeless" definition in §576.2; neets one of the following conditions: A. Has moved because of economic reasons two or more times during the 60 days immediately preceding the application for homelessness prevention assistance; В. Is living in the home of another because of economic hardship; C. Has been notified in writing that their right to occupy their current housing or living situation will be terminated within 21 days after the date of application for assistance; D. Lives in a hotel or motel and the cost of the hotel or motel stay is not paid by charitable organizations or by Federal, State, or local government programs for low-income individuals; E. Lives in a single-room occupancy or efficiency apartment unit in which there reside more than two persons or lives in a larger housing unit in which there reside more than 1.5 persons reside per room, as defined by the U.S. Census Bureau; F. Is exiting a publicly funded institution, or system of care (such as a health-care facility, a mental health facility, foster care or other youth facility, or correction program or institution); or G. Otherwise lives in housing that has characteristics associated with instability and an increased risk of homelessness, as identified in the recipient's approved consolidated plan.